atulyaai/Atulya-Tantra/README.md

 ## 🏗️ Neuroanatomy (Cognitive Cartography)

-The system is reverse-engineered from biological intelligence into five distinct organs.
-This is the **Cognitive Map** of the codebase.
+We did not build a script.
+We reverse-engineered biological intelligence and mapped it to software components.
+This is the **Cognitive Map** of the organism.

 <div align="center">
   <img src="docs/assets/architecture.png" width="100%" alt="System Architecture">